camprince13/Showcase/ReadMe.txt

+---Python
-# Python - A group of projects I did when I was learning python on my own
+- A group of projects I did when I was learning python on my own

 009VigenereEncrypt - Grabs data from a file and applies the data to the vigenere cipher, then writes the encrypted data to a new file